YanBC/nvidia_mps_helper/README.md

 1. Only available on post-Kepler GPUs, i.e. SM 3.5 or later
 2. Only available on Linux system (as of April 2022)
 3. The MPS control daemon is bound to a specific GPU device so if you have multiple GPUs, you will have to start mutlitple control daemons
+4. There is an upper limit on how many clients an mps server can support, for SM 3.5 to SM 6.0, the number is 16.
+For SM 7.0 it is 48 clients.

 ## How MPS work?
 ![How MPS work?](./imgs/how_mps_work.svg)